chopin2256/Amazon/ReadMe.md

 	->locale('com')
 	->maxResults($numResults);
 ```
+*  Note: Another config option is requestDelay.
+Set this option to true if you want to add a one second delay to your request, which eliminates the api request limit.
+By default, this option is set to false (for example, don't bother setting it at all).
+You may also explicitly set this value to false.
+ *  Example: `$amazon->config()->requestDelay(true)` or `$amazon->config()->requestDelay(false)` or just don't set it like in the above example.
+ *  See [Documentation] (https://affiliate-program.amazon.com/gp/advertising/api/detail/faq.html) about this.
 *  Search for a keyword: `$amazon->search($kw);`
 *  Attributes can now easily be retrieved, and all attributes have a data type of an array.
 For example, if maxResults is set to 10, each attribute will return an array of 10 results:
  *  `$title = $amazon->get()->title();` 10 titles are returned and saved to the $title variable